xiaodaigh/JDF.jl/README.md

 The difference with loading the whole datasets and then subsetting the columns is that it saves time as only the selected columns are loaded from disk.

-### Some `DataFrame`-like convenient syntax
+### Some `DataFrame`-like convenience syntax/functions

-### Metadata Names & Size from disk
-You can create a variable of type `JDFFile` that allows you to access some metadata about the JDF on disk.
+To take advatnage of some these convenience functions, you need to create a variable of type `JDFFile` pointed to the JDF file on disk.
+For example

 ```julia
 jdf"path/to/JDF.jdf"